Readability

 Embedded in the middle of the second list is the most important criterion of all: relatability.
 If your readers can relate to your characters, you are on your way to creating a well-written story.

 What is relatability?
 It's when characters act and feel like the reader would act and feel given similar circumstances.
-When we invite friends over to watch movies, one of our friends occasionally says a sentence just before the character on the TV says that same sentence.
+When we invite friends over to watch movies, they occasionally say a sentence just before the character on the TV says that same sentence.
 This does not mean the movie is predictable.
 It means that,

-At that moment, my friend is one with the character.
+At that moment, my friends are one with the character.

 Readers enjoy being one with your characters!